QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 ![](screenshot/client.png)

-Login as root/k8s and run commands as below:
+Log in as root/k8s and run commands as below:

 ```shell
 kubectl get pods --all-namespaces